jjwithanr/obsidian_bible_study/docs/New Testament/Hebrews/Hebrews10.md

 Wow.
 Since the Old Covenant was only a shadow, establishing the New Covenant is a way of God saying, "I want you to be a little closer to heaven."
 We live in a fallen world and [see but a poor reflection] of the age to come, but his New Covenant flips the paradigm - bringing heaven down to earth rather earth to heaven.

+#### v.4
+>because it is impossible for the blood of bulls and goats to take away sins.

 #### v.10
 >And by that will, we have been made holy through the sacrifice of the body of Jesus Christ once for all.